pyrsmk/run/README.md

 - 6: Task parameters are invalid.
 - 7: Runfile not found.
 - 8: Unable to load a remote file.
+- 9: The user has answered "No" to an "Are you sure?" question.

 ## Development